google/skia/site/user/api/SkPaint_Reference.md

 void setStrokeWidth(SkScalar width)
 </pre>

-Sets the thickness of the pen used by the paint to outline the shape.
+sets thickness of the strokeSets the thickness of the pen used by the paint to outline the shape.
 Has no effect if <a href="#SkPaint_setStrokeWidth_width">width</a> is less than zero.